5 min|Dr. Maya Kuczma

 Depending on the onset and severity, imaging such as a CT scan, gastroscopy, endoscopy, or colonoscopy may be utilized to rule out red flag diagnosis, such as appendicitis, Crohn’s disease, Ulcerative Colitis, ulcers, or digestive-related cancers.Blood tests can be done to rule out Celiac Disease and to evaluate for nutritional deficiencies that may be indicative of malabsorption.
 There are many methods to investigate food intolerances, including blood tests, Biomeridian testing, or an elimination diet; these methods can be helpful in discovering whether a reaction to a specific food - or multiple foods - is playing a role in your symptoms.Additionally, investigation into the microbiome - our personal ecosystem of microorganisms - can determine whether parasites, fungal overgrowth, or small intestinal bacterial overgrowth (SIBO) are at the root of your digestive imbalance.
 It is suspected that anywhere between 4-78% of patients with IBS actually have SIBO.(8)

 Although the diagnosis of IBS has become common, it cannot be considered normal; digestive symptoms provide us with an indication that our system is under distress.
 A full history and review of diagnostic testing can help your doctor to determine the root cause of your symptoms.

 Even if you have come to accept a certain level of discomfort in your day-to-day, you may not have to; there is likely an imbalance and/or trigger at the root of what you’re experiencing.

-Talk to you doctor to create a plan to investigate your symptoms, common or not.
+Talk to a Naturopathic Doctor to create a plan to investigate your symptoms, common or not.